xxmorwellr/project-dialogue-systems-2-2024/Report.md

  - API limitation: *Google Maps API* is focusing on location and route planning while *Google Places API* is focusing on nearby searching with specific types (e.g., "bakery", "cafe") or text searching.
 If you want to fetch detailed menu, you should involve *Yelp Fusion API*.
  - Call Synchronization: It's tricky to ensure that the system calls LLM after data fetching is complete.
 Considering that this is a lightweight project, it is more efficient to access the data as a local file.

- At last, I collected data by handcraft (`store_menu`) and focused on ordering senario.
+ At last, I collected data by handcraft (`store_menu`) and focused on ordering scenario.

 As shown in the slides, I selected the local coffe shop chain *Espresso House* as my landing senario and summarized its SOP by obsersvation.